Climate change in the Maldives: Effects on people

 Most people in the Maldives live on small, flat, densely populated atolls that are threatened by violent storms or even the slightest sea level rise.
 The capital Malé is especially threatened because it is on a small, flat, extremely densely populated atoll that is surrounded by sea walls, and other barriers to protect against storms.
 This means the Malé atoll cannot change shape in response to rising sea levels and is increasingly reliant on expensive engineering solutions.

 Climate change will also have significant implications for tourism in the Maldives.

 Effects on the environment

-Coral reefs in the Maldives are impacted by climate change.
-The 2016 global coral bleaching event greatly impacted coral reefs across the country, with such events expected to become more frequent and severe due to climate change.
+The Maldives contains 3% of the world's coral reefs, which are impacted by climate change.
+The 2016 global coral bleaching event greatly impacted coral reefs across the Maldives, with such events expected to become more frequent and severe due to climate change.

 Mitigation and adaptation

 Mitigation

 In 2009, President Mohamed Nasheed announced a plan to make the country carbon neutral and pursue a renewable energy transition in the following decade.
 Maldives planned to eliminate or offset all of its greenhouse gas emissions.
 At the 2009 International Climate Talks, Nasheed explained that:For us swearing off fossil fuels is not only the right thing to do, but it is also in our economic self-interest...
 Pioneering countries will free themselves from the unpredictable price of foreign oil; they will capitalise on the new green economy of the future, and they will enhance their moral standing giving them greater political influence on the world stage.In 2017, the government of Abdulla Yameen changed the policy, instead aiming to be a low carbon country and prioritising development.
 Environment minister Thoriq Ibrahim said "We are going nowhere.
 The dream [of making the Maldives carbon neutral] is over.
 We are looking to be a low-carbon country."